 What are the best ways to protect children from the delta variant as they return to in-person school this fall?

 - Mask up!
 The American Academy of Pediatrics (AAP) and Centers for Disease Control (CDC) recommend everyone at school older than age 2, including students, teachers, administrators, staff and visitors, wear a face mask that covers the nose and mouth, regardless of vaccination status.
-Face masks are a simple and effective way to protect those who are cannot be vaccinated, including children under 12, from infection, including the delta variant.
+Face masks are a simple and effective way to protect those who are cannot be vaccinated from infection, including the delta variant.
 When they fit well and are worn correctly and consistently, face masks are effective and safe to wear for long periods of time such as during the school day.
 Masks will also help prevent children from getting other common viruses, such as the flu and viruses that cause the common cold.
 Get your child a mask that fits well, with no gaps around the mouth, nose and chin, and is comfortable.
 The best type of mask is one that your child can wear for long periods of time.

 - Wash those hands.
 Good handwashing, especially before eating or touching your face, is one of the most effective ways to help prevent the spread of any kind of disease.
 Continue to remind your children to wash their hands often and completely.